datacentricdesign/iob22/assignments/07-shared-pomodoro/step4.md

 * Define an attribute `_timerDuration` which represents the duration of the period we are tracking.
 We will set this attribute each time we start a new period, so for now we initialise it to 0;
 * Define an attribute `_timerStart` which represents the start time of the period we are tracking.
 We will use this as the reference to check how much time we spent so far in the current period.

 These three attributes will help us define the method `startWork()`.
 In this method we already change the state to `WORK`.
-In addition, set `_timerDuration` to `workDuration` so that we know which duration which should refer to.
+In addition, set `_timerDuration` to `workDuration` so that we know which duration we should refer to.
 Then, we need to check what is the current time so that we can use it later as a reference point.
 The time module as a convenient function `monotonic()` for that.
 Import the module `time` at the top of the file and set `_timeStart` to `monotonic()`.

 We can move on `isTimeOver()`.
 As we checked the time when switching to `WORK` (using monotonic), we can use this as a reference time.
-Thus, the condition to decide whether the is over looks as follows:
+Thus, the condition to decide whether it is over.
+It should looks as follows:

 ```python
 monotonic() - self._timerStart > self.timerDuration